ChurchCRM/CRM/docs/user-guide/Custom Fields.md

 #What are Custom Fields?

-Custom Fields allow you to expand the functionality of ChurchInfo beyond the base information that can be stored as a default.
+Custom Fields allow you to expand the functionality of ChurchCRM beyond the base information that can be stored as a default.
 Custom fields allow you to personalize the database to meet your specific needs.
 Custom fields can be added to individuals and to groups.
 For individuals, you could, for example, have a custom field that shows an individual's mentor.
 For groups, you could have a start and stop date for a group of ushers.

 ##How do I assign Custom Fields?